 Learning Context: Facilities

 The CAED’s facilities are prominently located on campus.
-Most border Dexter lawn, the center of south campus and a popular place for outdoor teaching, sunbathing and Frisbee.
-As of Fall 2009, each design studio has new furnishings including upgraded technology.
-In addition to the studios and classrooms, the college has dedicated review and exhibition space, a generous wood shop, facilities for high tech laser equipment, and the Material Resource Center.
+Most border Dexter Lawn, the center of south campus and a popular place for outdoor teaching, sunbathing and Frisbee.
+In addition to the studios and classrooms, the college has dedicated review and exhibition space, a generous wood shop, facilities for digital fabrication, and the Material Resource Center.
 For additional information, go to Facilities web page.

 See the World: Off-Campus Programs